paulo1miguel/Weather-Driven-Windows-Offshore-Wind-Operations-in-Portugal/README.md

-## Impact of Weather Conditions on the Windows of Opportunity for Offshore Wind Farm Operations in Portuga
+## Impact of Weather Conditions on the Windows of Opportunity for Offshore Wind Farm Operations in Portugal

+dnscjjdsncj